 The testing laboratories at SATRA are accredited by the United Kingdom Accreditation Service (UKAS) to the internationally-recognised standard ISO/IEC 17025:2017 – ‘General requirements for the competence of testing and calibration laboratories’.
 UKAS, along with other European Accreditation Bodies, is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Agreement.

-The withdrawal of the UK from the European Union has required new national legislation which, initially, will mirror that of the EU.
-This will require PPE being placed on the UK market, excluding Northern Ireland, to carry a new UKCA mark.
-This legislation becomes effective on 1st January 2021 and, depending on circumstances, will apply to PPE either on that date or 12 months later on 1st January 2022.
+The withdrawal of the UK from the European Union has required new national legislation which, initially, mirrors that of the EU.
+This requires PPE being placed on the UK market, excluding Northern Ireland, to carry a new UKCA mark.
+This legislation became effective on 1st January 2021.
 SATRA is now in a position to certify PPE products for both CE marking and UKCA marking, enabling manufacturers to continue to supply PPE into both the European and UK markets.

 How can we help?

 15 PER CENT DISCOUNT ON FIRST SATRA TEST - please click here.